MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/teams-connected-sites.md

 ## Teams-connected sites and channel types

-Teams-connected sites are a specialized type of SharePoint site that have been optimized for a Teams connection.
+Teams-connected sites are a specialized type of SharePoint site that's been optimized for a Teams connection.
 These include the parent site that is created when you create the team, and any channel sites that are created when you create a private channel.

 This table describes how site, file, and folder sharing work for each type of channel in Teams.